defog-ai/sql-eval/README.md

 ### Runner

 Having implemented the query generator, the next piece of abstraction would be the runner.
 The runner calls the query generator, and is responsible for handling the configuration of work (e.g. parallelization / batching / model selected etc.) to the query generator for each question/query pair.

-We have provided 2 most common runners: `eval/openai_runner.py` for calling OpenAI's API (with parallelization support) and `eval/hf_runner.py` for calling a local Hugging Face model.
+We have provided a few common runners: `eval/openai_runner.py` for calling OpenAI's API (with parallelization support), `eval/anthropic_runner` for calling Anthropic's API, `eval/hf_runner.py` for calling a local Hugging Face model and finally, `eval/api_runner.py` makes it possible to use a custom API for evaluation.

 When testing your own query generator with an existing runner, you can replace the `qg_class` in the runner's code with your own query generator class.

 ## Running the Test